Alloy demonstration templates

 A custom view location expander

-There are different ways to create partial renderers, templates for pages and blocks in content areas and such when using ASP.NET MVC Core.
+There are different ways to create partial renderers, templates for pages and blocks in content areas, and such when using ASP.NET MVC Core.
 Like:

 - create a view component

-- create a partial view in the /Views/Shared folder whose name matches the type name of the content type or,
+- create a partial view in the

-- create a partial view which is registered at startup using a class that implements the
+folder whose name matches the type name of the content type or, - create a partial view that is registered at startup using a class that implements the

 IViewTemplateModelRegistrator